d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   └────

-  To simplify maintaining the desired layout without manually counting spaces, `sweep' provides a command `sweeprolog-align-spaces' that updates the whitespace around point such that the next token is aligned to a (multiple of) four columns from the start of the previous token, as well as a dedicated minor mode
+  To simplify maintaining the desired layout without manually counting spaces, Sweep provides a command `sweeprolog-align-spaces' that updates the whitespace around point such that the next token is aligned to a (multiple of) four columns from the start of the previous token, as well as a dedicated minor mode